StefanCardnell/LoLTracker/README.txt

 - Before compiling you will need JSONCPP, ncursesw and libcurl manually downloaded, and then linked in the compilation (see [To use the program] above to understand how to get these).

 - You must compile CurrentGameLoopJSONPiInput.cpp with CurentGameFunctionsJSON.cpp while also linking the appropriate libraries. e.g.

-g++ -std=c++0x -o input -I/usr/local/include -I/usr/include -I/usr/include/jsoncpp/ -lcurl -ljsoncpp -lncursesw CurrentGameLoopJSONPiInput.cpp CurrentGameFunctionsJSON.cpp
+g++ -std=c++0x -o input -I/usr/local/include -I/usr/include -I/usr/include/jsoncpp/  CurrentGameLoopJSONPiInput.cpp CurrentGameFunctionsJSON.cpp -lcurl -ljsoncpp -lncursesw

+- (replace -std=c++0x with -std=c++11 if your compiler can support it)

+- The header file Functions.h must be in the same directory as the source code.